MNK Investors Have Opportunity to Lead Mallinckrodt plc Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-21, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mallinckrodt plc ("Mallinckrodt" or the "Company") (NYSE: MNK).
+LOS ANGELES, Aug.
+22, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mallinckrodt plc ("Mallinckrodt" or the "Company") (NYSE: MNK).

 Class Period: June 17, 2022 – June 14, 2023